mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 \label{eq:boltzmann_law}
 $$
 Let us unpack this equation.
-The main idea behind statistical mechanics is that macroscopic observables (temperature, pressure, specific heat in classic examples) are emergent properties dictated by the dynamics of the system's microscopic components.
-What Boltzmann's law tells us is that the relative probability of a system in thermal equilibrium to be found in a particular microstate with energy $E_1$ compared to being in a microstate with energy $E_2$ is given by an exponential function of minus the energy of such microstate divided by $k_BT$, the thermal energy.
+The main idea behind statistical mechanics is that macroscopic observables (temperature and pressure in classic examples) are emergent properties dictated by the dynamics of the system's microscopic components.
+What Boltzmann's law tells us is that the relative probability of a system in thermal equilibrium to be found in a particular microstate with energy
+$E_1$ compared to being in a microstate with energy $E_2$ is given by an exponential function of the negative energy of such microstate relative to the thermal energy $k_BT$.
+The minus sign in the exponent comes from the fact that states with negative energies are more favorable by convention in physics.
+Thus, having a large negative energy has a high probability when taking the exponential of minus such negative number.
 To provide concrete examples of what a microstate can look like, [@Fig:ch1_fig02](A) shows three molecular systems relevant to biology.
-In the first example, we have the classic ligand-receptor binding problem; here, we imagine a solution can be discretized into a series of small boxes.
+In the first example, we have the classic ligand-receptor binding problem; here, we imagine a solution can be discretized in space into a series of small boxes.
 In each of these boxes, one and only one ligand molecule can fit in.
 In principle, we can list all possible spatial arrangements of ligands.
 We could then calculate the relative likelihood of finding the system in any configurations as long as we can assign an energy value to each of them.
 The second example focuses on ligand-gated ion channels.
 In this particular system, we care about the ion channel's state--either open or close--and the ligands' binding configuration.
 If the channel responds to the ligand's concentration by changing its probability of gating, we can calculate using equilibrium statistical mechanics.
 Finally, the third example shows different configurations of a small patch of the cell membrane.
 All deformations of a membrane have energetic costs associated with them.
 So listing all possible membrane configurations, we can calculate the most likely shape of a membrane given the forces and stresses acting on it.

 The macroscopic states that we observe can then be thought of as a coarse-graining of many microstates into a single macrostate.
 For example, in